How to Promote Work-Life Balance During a Pandemic

 Work-life balance is a myth, and it’s time we put it to bed.
 Stop trying for balance, and try instead for integration.

 Align your company values with your actions.
 If you say that your people are your biggest asset, and supporting their healthy integration of work AND life is important, walk your talk and make your choices accordingly.

 Get some information before forming strategies, policies and procedures.
 Ask your people what they need from you and the structure of your company to be at their best.
 What reduces stress, increases happiness AND fosters productivity?

 Finally, never prioritize the system over the result.

 If the work gets done on time, on budget, and meets your quality requirements—during a pandemic, no less—how important are any other details?

 All businesses need outside help from time to time, especially when it comes to workforce management.
-If you need a consult on work-life fit, schedule a quick, free strategy call with our COO, Kevin Smith.
+If you need a consult on work-life fit, schedule a quick and free strategy call with our Senior Coach.